 CDCC has existing rules that address how Clearing Fund assessments are performed on surviving Clearing Members in the unlikely event that pre-funded financial resources are extinguished further to a Clearing Member default.
 Clearing Fund assessments are performed on a pro rata basis, and are a function of each survivors Clearing Fund contribution at the point of default.
 Re-payment of funds typically follows the reverse order of the default waterfall.
-As part of its on-going efforts on the adoption of recovery tools and the elaboration of recovery plans, CDCC will be introducing new rules in this regard in the short term.
+In the light of the recent adoption of its Recovery Plan, CDCC will shortly be introducing new rules in this regard.